3.6.4.70 Changes to carer situation - effect on CP qualification

 Carer ceases to have a care receiver or a combination of care receivers in their care in an exchanged care situation

 For exchanged care (1.1.E.162), a carer must have a parenting plan or parenting order, which outlines which care receiver or combination of care receivers (which may include a disabled adult) they should have in their care.
 The carer must have a care receiver or a combination of care receivers for which they are qualified for CP in their care at all times.
 If a carer no longer has a care receiver or a combination of care receivers for which they are qualified for CP in their care they no longer qualify for CP, unless they are utilising the temporary cessation of care provisions.
-Payment may be regranted when the carer resumes care for a care receiver or a combination of care receivers for which they are qualified for CP.
+Payment may be suspended for up to 26 weeks and can be restored within this timeframe if the carer resumes care for a care receiver or a combination of care receivers for which they were initially qualified.

 Act reference: SSAct section 197F Qualification—exchanged care of children